gkiefer/home2l/README.md

 - **Documentation**: Write good documentation, particularly for end users.

-For any questions on how to participate, do not hesitate to contact the author via the project page.
+For any questions on how to participate, do not hesitate to contact us directly.

 Questions?
 ==========

-For any questions or support requests, feel free to submit an issue labeled with "support" on the [GitHub project page](https://github.com/gkiefer/home2l/issues).
+Feel free to contact: Gundolf Kiefer `<gundolf.kiefer@web.de>`